bikeshaving/crank/website/guides/05-async-components.md

 })();
 ```

-No special tags are needed for async loading states, and the functionality to write this complex logic is implemented using the same element diffing algorithm that governs synchronous components.
+No special tags are needed for async loading states, and the functionality to write this logic is implemented using the same element diffing algorithm that governs synchronous components.
 Additionally, this approach is more flexible in the sense that you can extend it; for instance, you can add another yield to the `for await…of` loop to show a second fallback state which waits ten seconds, to inform the user that something went wrong or that servers are slow to respond.